turtletabletop/3x5macropad/journal.md

 so like it turns out i don't actually need the screws in the pcb so darn.

+i figured out how to put the pcb in onshape that so it actually runs in onshape wahoo

 ## Day 4 (July 21, 2026) (~5 hours)
 Hey! so it's my exam day so I don't have a lecture to go to for today which is kind of great because I can do more things and also my violin lesson was moved to another day this week so that's great